meta-hub/NativeUILua_Reloaded/README.md

 ![LastReleases](https://img.shields.io/github/release/iTexZoz/NativeUILua_Reloaded.svg?label=Last%20releases&style=flat)
 ![License](https://img.shields.io/github/license/iTexZoz/NativeUILua_Reloaded.svg?style=flat)

-# You can host re-releases of this API, but ONLY as a FORK created via GitHub.
+# You can host re-releases of NativeUILua-Reloaded, but ONLY as a FORK created via GitHub.
 If it's not a forked repo, then the release will be taken down by DMCA request.

 - Following a change and for more understanding I decided to remove the fork and to dedicate a repository to this magnificent project that will be named NativeUI Reloaded , previously based on [FrazzIe](https://github.com/FrazzIe) work.